CristianDavid/miniPythonCompiler/README.md

 4.-Semantic analysis, that's it.

-5.-Code generation, currently it doen't generate any code for floating point numbers, it prodces assembly code that you might want to test with [masm32](http://www.masm32.com/).
+5.-Code generation, currently it doesn't generate any code for floating point numbers, it prodces assembly code that you might want to test with [masm32](http://www.masm32.com/).

 Finally, all of the programs take as input a file named "entrada.txt" containing python source code